davixdedem/StarlinuX/README.md

   </a>
 </div>

-Depending on your SBC model,check its compatibility and download its official OpenWRT image from the [OpenWRT Website - Table of Hardware](https://openwrt.org/toh/start).
+Depending on your SBC model,check its compatibility and download its official OpenWRT image from the [Table of Hardware](https://openwrt.org/toh/start).
 - Clone the repository from GitHub:
 ```sh
 git clone --branch master https://github.com/davixdedem/StarlinuX.git